Mohanty-Hitesh-4495/Hospital-Management-System/README.md

 **Acknowledgements**
 --------------------
-Special thanks to [Your Name] for inspiration and guidance throughout the development of this project.
+Special thanks to [Mohanty Hitesh] for inspiration and guidance throughout the development of this project.

 **Contact**
 -----------